sawyer-greaves/lab-wiki-test/lab_equipment/Yaskawa_Motoman_MH5_Robot_Arm.md

     Contains:

-    - Documentation from the manufacture
+    - Documentation from the manufacturer
     - A Solidworks CAD model of the MH5 Manipulator
     - Information related to maintenance (receipts, etc.)